 A reader asked:

-Since 2018 I have been paying them off slowly.
+Since lockdown I have been paying them off slowly.
 One was paid in full last year and another just repaid this month, but my score hasn’t changed.
 One more is being paid £50 each month but that won’t be gone until end next year.

 I have one credit card which I got two years ago as that was to try and improve my score.
 The balance is low and I have no issues with it.
 I now have a real fear of being in debt as I have discovered six years is a long time.
 Is there anything I can do to improve my credit rating any faster?

 This can seem like a very long slow process but you are doing all the right things!

 By having a credit card you are repaying on time, a good repayment marker is added each month.
 At the moment these good markers don’t seem to help you much because of the defaults.
-But when the defaults have gone, all that is left will be the three years of good debt management, giving a very good credit score.
+But when the defaults have gone, all that is left will be three years of good debt management, giving a very good credit score.

 From what you have said, I expect the next two years will see your credit rating change as follows:

 - a small improvement in your credit score as your good credit marks from the new card continue.
 It won’t be a big change because of the three defaults still showing.

-- an improvement when the first default drops off your file in 2022, six years after the default date;
+- an improvement when the first default drops off your file, six years after the default date;

 - another one when the next default goes;

 - a big improvement when the last default goes, taking your credit record up to very good.

 At the moment it probably seems like getting your credit rating up is the most important thing, but that last debt does need to be repaid.
 Even after it has gone from your credit history the debt still legally exists and you should carry on repaying it or you may get a CCJ.

 Can this be made faster?